 There are few more satisfying starts to the day than a delicious breakfast burrito.
 Laced with eggs, (usually, but not always) meat, and add-ins like cheese, avocado, salsa, and more, each is its own unique LA offering meant to kick the morning off on a delicious note.
-And while the ingredients usually stick to a familiar rhythm, the styles differ greatly, from pork-heavy options in Chinatown to soujouk creations in North Hollywood.
-Here now is a collection of must-try breakfast burritos in Los Angeles
+And while the ingredients usually stick to a familiar rhythm, the styles differ greatly, from pork-heavy options in Chinatown to burrito behemoths in Pasadena.
+Here now is a collection of must-try breakfast burritos in Los Angeles, including what one Eater LA editor thinks is the single best breakfast burrito in the whole city.

 19 Showstopping Breakfast Burritos in Los Angeles